espocrm/documentation/administration/bpm-activities.md

 ## Send Message Task

-Sends email message to specific recipient.
+Sends an email message to a specific recipient.

 An email can be sent to: